ryangittings/geolytix/src/team/christoph-mulligann.md

 date: 2020-01-10
 ---

-{{ "Christoph has an education in Geoinformatics from the University of Munster, Germany.
+Christoph has an education in Geoinformatics from the University of Munster, Germany.
 Having worked at on-geo in Dortmund creating a flagship website for property valuation, he is an expert in programming for the web.
-At GEOLYTIX Christoph writes code that crunches big data sets for our spatial models and GeoData range." | i18n }}
+At GEOLYTIX Christoph writes code that crunches big data sets for our spatial models and GeoData range.